OzzkanBulut/Java-Master-Class-Amigoscode/_096_SpringBootAnnotations/README.md

 An abbreviated form of @RequestMapping specifically for HTTP DELETE requests, which only takes an optional value argument, no method argument.**The delete in CRUD**

+**@RequestParam(value="name",defaultValue = "World")**

+Naturally, the methods handling the requests might take parameters.
+To help you with binding the HTTP parameters into the action method arguments, you can use
+@RequestParam(value="name",defaultValue = "World") annotation.
+Spring will parse the request parameters and put the appropriate ones into your method arguments.